 Following the completion of the debt re-financing mentioned previously, the level of finance costs have reduced by 43.5% when compared to the previous period reflecting the reduction in the interest rates for the long term debt.

-Cash and cash equivalents: Cash and bank balances decreased 7.5% by AU$2.8m to AU$35.0m at 31 December 2018 (30 June 2018: U$37.8m), maintaining a consistent level of cash in hand since the start of the financial year.
+Cash and cash equivalents: Cash and bank balances decreased 7.5% by AU$2.8m to AU$35.0m on31 December 2018 (30 June 2018: U$37.8m), maintaining a consistent level of cash in hand since the start of the financial year.
 The proceeds from the share placement and rights issue resulted in an injection of approximately AU$17.3m in working capital (net of debt repayments) which alleviates delays in cash receipts from current project activities.

 Net borrowings have reduced by AU$28.2m since 30 June 2018 to AU$54.9m a drop of 34.0%, reflecting the partial repayment of the principal on the Noteholder debts and reduction in the long-term bank debt in the last quarter.

-Total shareholders’ equity as at 31 December 2018 has improved by 129.9% to AU$95.9m, an increase of AU$54.2m, which results from the increase in share capital following the completion of the fund raising activities under the share placement and rights issue.
+Total shareholders’ equity as of 31 December 2018 has improved by 129.9% to AU$95.9m, an increase of AU$54.2m, which results from the increase in share capital following the completion of the fund raising activities under the share placement and rights issue.

 The second quarter results complete the ninth successive quarter of profitability indicating an underlying consistency in the operational performance levels across the Group.
 The completion of the re-financing is a major highlight for the Group and positions the business in the strongest financial state for over three years.
 Numerous opportunities will present in the next quarter and into the next financial year so this financial stability will enable the Group to compete on par with our peers to secure some of this work.

-Our work in hand has increased slightly to AU$167m as at 31 December 2018, which is consistent with the previous quarter (Q1 2019: AU$165m).
+Our work in hand has increased slightly to AU$167m as of31 December 2018, which is consistent with the previous quarter (Q1 2019: AU$165m).
 There has been organic growth from existing contracts that has helped to keep the work in hand levels consistent, with expected growth to come from further organic growth and renewal of current contracts.
 The conversion of key pursuits is our main focus for the next period and to still focus on safe working, operational delivery excellence and building a solid pipeline of new work.

 AusGroup offers a range of integrated service solutions to the energy, resources, utilities, port & marine and industrial sectors.
 Our diversified service offering supports clients at all stages of their asset development and operational lifecycle.